-Please note: Auckland Council does not accept certificates from online Food Safety courses.
+Please note: Auckland Council does not accept food hygiene certificates from online Food Safety training providers.

 In November 2015, Unit Standard 167 Practise food safety methods in a food business under supervision changed from being a theoretical unit standard to a practical unit standard and now requires assessment in the workplace.
 At NZSFW, unit 20666 replaces 167 as the theoretical unit standard.

 - NZSFW Food Safety Certificate